happyBayes/happyBayes.github.io/_pages/about.md

 ---
 permalink: /
-title: "CUT.AI ：Developing the Next-Generation AI-Native BaaS Platform！"
+title: "Developing the Next-Generation AI-Native BaaS Platform"
 author_profile: true
 redirect_from:
   - /about/